JetBrains/Qodana/topics/inspect-code-formatting.md

 [//]: # (title: Inspect code formatting)

 You can use %product% to analyze whether your code adheres to correct formatting.
-Currently, %product% can analyze the IntelliJ IDEA, Eclipse, and EditorConfig formats.
+Currently, %product% can analyze the IntelliJ IDEA, Eclipse, and EditorConfig code style schemes.

 Follow these steps to configure formatting analysis.

 <procedure>
-    <step>In your IDE, configure the format that you would like to employ.</step>
+    <step>In your IDE, configure the <a href="https://www.jetbrains.com/help/idea/configuring-code-style.html">project code style scheme</a>
+            that you would like to employ.</step>
     <step><p>In the <code>.idea/codeStyles</code> directory of your project, save the <code>codeStyleConfig.xml</code>
             file containing the following configuration:</p>
         <code-block lang="xml">